 A diagnostic tool is a handheld device that, depending on the vehicle, plugs into a port located under the dashboard.
-The device will display error codes on a screen allowing the user to quickly diagnose the problem with the car first indicated by the check engine light.
+The device will display error codes on a screen.
+It allows the user to quickly see the problem with the car first indicated by the check engine light.

 What are these ‘codes’?

 As modern engines are extremely complicated, it takes a professional to understand and correctly repair the fault.
 An example of a fault code is: “P0131”.
 Not much help to your average motorist.
 This means a sensor problem but do you replace the actual sensor causing the code or is it a side effect of something more serious?